Hofls/useful-info/cookbooks/social/it-roles/techlead.md

 #### Technical leader
+* `Technical leader` - leads development team, has good technical background
     * Alternative titles - lead software engineer, lead programmer
+* [Responsibilities](lead.md) common for all leads
 * Disclaimer:
     * Most responsibilities of this role should be spread over entire team
     * It should be a part-time role.
 E.g. person is 80% developer, 20% techlead
-* [Responsibilities](lead.md) common for all leads

 #### Responsibilities (should be spread over entire team)
 * Guide team through challenges